0x49D1/AskGPT/README.md

 ## Updates

 To check for updates to AskGPT, visit the [GitHub releases page](https://github.com/drewbaumann/AskGPT/releases).
 If a new version is available, download it and replace your existing askgpt.koplugin folder in the koreader/plugins directory.

+### History Feature

+The plugin now keeps track of your conversations with ChatGPT.
+To access your conversation history:

+1. Highlight some text in your book
+2. Long-press on the highlighted text
+3. Select "AskGPT" from the menu
+4. Tap the "History" button
+5. Select a previous conversation to view or continue

+Your conversation history is saved between sessions, allowing you to revisit important insights or continue previous discussions.

+## Configuration

+Create a `configuration.lua` file in the plugin directory to customize settings.
+You can use the provided `configuration.lua.sample` as a template.

+### Available Settings

+- `model`: The ChatGPT model to use (default: "gpt-3.5-turbo")
+- `temperature`: Controls randomness (0.0-1.0, default: 0.7)
+- `max_tokens`: Maximum response length (default: 1024)
+- `features`: Enable/disable specific features
+- `custom_prompts`: Define custom system prompts

+## Requirements

+- An internet connection
+- An OpenAI API key (set in KOReader settings)

+## License

+This plugin is released under the MIT License.